tcedorge/motherofall/PROFILE.md

-Welcome to my first Github project new line
+Welcome to my first Github project
+I am learning how to master Github
+Thank you
+Thomas